mguc/contiki/platform/jn516x-temp/README.md

 The JN516X Contiki platform supports sleep mode (with RAM retention and keeping the external oscillator on).
 To enable sleeping, configure `JN516X_SLEEP_CONF_ENABLED=1`.

 Sleeping will only happen if there at least 50 ms until the next rtimer or etimer.
-Also, the system will wake up ~10 ms before the next timer should fire in order to reininitialize all hardware peripherals.
+Also, the system will wake up ~10 ms before the next timer should fire in order to reinitialize all hardware peripherals.

 The JN516X Contiki platform also supports rtimers at two different speeds: 16 MHz and 32 kHz.
 By default, the high-speed timer is used.
 The two timers have similar expected accuracy (drift ppm), but the 16 MHz one has higher precision.
 However, the low-speed timers are also kept running during sleeping.